whiskeyZZ/Fancy-Fractal/README.md

 # Fancy-Fractal
 Make astonishing fractal art.
 Change the settings for unique shapes and save your favorite pictures.

+#### Run gui.py to start

 ## Screenshot